ValerioB88/simple-pydash/README.md

 ## Gym Browser Dashboard
 <img src="demo.gif">
-A simple extendable dashboard for OpenAI Gym that runs directly in the browser.
+A simple and modular dashboard for OpenAI Gym that runs directly in the browser.
 Ideal for headless servers.
 This is _not_ designed to be used during training, but as a tool for analysing the behaviour of some agents in details, through the help of dynamic visualization.

 It uses [FastAPI](https://fastapi.tiangolo.com/) web framework and plots stuff through [WebSocketing](https://en.wikipedia.org/wiki/WebSocket).
 WebSocket uses TCP so you might get some lag.
 Feel free to re-make this with webRTC if you fancy!